How important are blogs?

 The first time, last December, he interviewed her in person at the Oak Park location for Scheck & Siress, the region’s top private prosthetic and orthotic provider and where Stockwell is interning.
 The second time, Herrmann caught up with her by phone while she was the Olympic Training facility in Colorado–no easy feat, given her jammed schedule after she qualified for the Paralympics.

 Half a World Away

 But this time around, she was half a world away, in China, and essentially unreachable by traditional means.
 On Friday, keeping the media posted on Stockwell’s efforts, I passed along her most recent blog update.

-Three days later, Herrmann resourcefully tapped into the blog in filing this piece.
+Three days later, Herrmann resourcefully tapped into the blog in filing a story for the Sun-Times.
 And I believe the blog will continue to serve as a valuable resource for other media outlets that will consider profiling her journey upon her return to the Chicago area.